dart-lang/site-www/src/_guides/diagnostics.md

 #### Example

-In a package that defines the SDK constraint (in the pubspec.yaml file), with a lower bound of less than 2.2:
+In a package that defines the SDK constraint (in the pubspec.yaml file), with a lower bound of less than 2.2.
+For example:

 ```yaml
 environment: